bharath-t/DSALearn/README.md

-   Danger: if below str2 is defined as str2[5] or less, instead of str2[6] which includes "/0" terminator, it behaves weirdly. str2 gets access to some other memory. when you print it, its size will be greated than what we defined if str2 is modified, if other memory is some system file, it may mess up our system
+   Danger: if below str2 is defined as str2[5] or less, instead of str2[6] which includes "/0" terminator, it behaves weirdly. str2 gets access to some other memory. when you print it, its size will be greater than what we defined. if str2 is modified, if other memory is some system file, it may mess up our system.
+Read C memory overflow.

 ```
     char str1[] = "hello";